charlesgarner98/di-workshop-07-tdd-intro/README.md

 Read The coolculator class and tests.

-**What methods does the Cooclulator currently implement?**
+**What methods does the Cooclulator currently implement?** add(a, b)

-**Describe how the existing test works**
+**Describe how the existing test works** runs add method using numbers 2 and 3 tests if the result to equal 5

 **Change a value in the `add()` test so it fails.**
 Once you've seen it fail, revert your change so it's green again.